doodlewind/repeater/README.md

 2. Play around in the test page.
 3. Click `Copy Log` to copy the events JSON, or `Screenshot` to save screenshot file.

+> Screenshots are not required to be manually saved.
+You can save the logs and use `repeater --update`, saving screenshot automatically.

 Then you can manage the test cases in this manner:

 ``` text